bra1nDump/ai-task-vscode/prompt-engineering/checkpoints/multi-file-edit/v2-unified-task-changes-lines.md

 <change>
 <path>src/main.ts</path>
 <range-to-replace>
-0:// @crust use hello world from a helper module and use environment variable to get the user name
+0:// @crust Refactor by extracting and parametrizing a greeting function into a helper file 1:console.log('Hello World');
 </range-to-replace>
 <replacement>
 import { hello } from './helper';